davidde/notes/git.md

 * Keeping a Github fork up to date:
   - Clone your fork:
   `git clone https://github.com/YOUR-USERNAME/YOUR-FORKED-REPO.git`
-  - Add remote from original repository in your forked repository:
+  - Add remote from original repository to your forked repository:
-  `cd into/cloned/fork-repo`
+    ```
+    cd into/cloned/fork-repo
-  `git remote add upstream https://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git`
+    git remote add upstream https://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git
-  `git fetch upstream`
+    git fetch upstream
+    ```
-  - Updating your fork from original repo to keep up with their changes:
+  - Update your fork from original repo to keep up with their changes:
   `git pull upstream master`
   - Push the changes to your fork:
   `git push`